daniel-ai/tf-style-transfer/README.md

 The project purposes are
  * implement the image style transfer methods (currently a slow sing-image converter and a real-time per-style converter) in tensorflow
  * train per-style converters using diffrent style images on Amazon EC2
- * build tensorflow web services using trained per-style converters and lauch publicly
+ * build tensorflow web services using trained per-style converters and launch publicly

 <p align="center">
 <img src="image_input/golden_gate.jpg" width="320"/>